-An easy way to find out the age of your house is to check the HM Land Registry records.
+An easy way to find out when your house was built is to check the HM Land Registry records.

-The HM Land Registry have historical ownership records called Title Registers (Deeds).
+The HM Land Registry (for England and Wales) have ownership records called Title Registers (Deeds or Title Deeds).

-You can check the age of the property by seeing when the transfer was originally made from the property developer to the first owner.
+Using the HM Land Registry, you can find out when the house was built by seeing when the transfer was originally made from the property developer to the first owner.

-A list of properties on your street will appear (or you can enter the house number on the first screen in addition to the postcode).
+A list of buildings on your street will appear (or you can enter the house number on the first screen).

-You’ll then need to select ‘Title register’ (another term for the property deed), pay £3 and download the PDF.
+You’ll then need to select ‘Title Register’, pay £3 and download the PDF.

 Note that you will need to create an account (by filling a fairly simple online form).